top of page

 since my Redeemer lives."

-What Happened To Job, whom we love so much?
+What happened to Job, whom we love so much?

 He suffered, and he lived also a new life, friends.